omept/lendsqr/README.md

 - MySQL (or any prefered Knex.js supported database)

 ## Notes
+- App is deployed in heroku at: https://lendsqr-gtp.herokuapp.com/
 - All amounts are in kobo
 - App's default seeded currency is Naira
 - App's default transaction types are `TOP_UP` and `WITHDRAW`